Child Development Associate (CDA) Credential

 Renewing or Updating Your Expired CDA

 First, congratulations on obtaining your CDA!
 All CDA credentials are valid for three years from the date of the award.
 There is also no longer a grace period for an expired CDA.
-Keep all documentation for courses and other professional development from the date you earned your credential.
+Keep all documentation for trainings and other professional development from the date you earned your credential.
 We suggest you start the process of renewing about six months before your credential expires.
 All information you submit for a renewal goes directly to Washington D.C. to the CDA Council.
 Child Care Answers does not have any control or management over your CDA renewal.

 If your CDA has expired, remember that your 120 hours do not expire.
 You will need to review and update your portfolio and reapply for the assessment process (verification visit and online exam).